Am I Wrong for Choosing My Own Twin Names Over MIL's Demands?

 We politely thanked her for the suggestions but made it clear that we wanted to choose names that resonated with us.
 My MIL did not take this well.

-Despite our repeated conversations, my MIL keeps pushing her agenda, sending us name lists, and making comments about how our choices are not as good as her suggestions.
+Despite our repeated conversations, my MIL keeps pushing her agenda, sending us name lists and making comments about how our choices are not as good as her suggestions.
 It's getting to the point where every interaction revolves around the baby names.

 I've reached my breaking point.
-I had a heated argument with my MIL where I firmly told her that we appreciate her input but the final decision rests with us.
+I had a heated argument with my MIL, where I firmly told her that we appreciate her input, but the final decision rests with us.

 She didn't take it well and accused me of being disrespectful and ungrateful.
 Now, tension is high, and my husband feels caught in the middle.

 He understands my perspective but also wants to keep the peace with his mom.
-So now, I'm left wondering: Am I the a*****e for standing my ground on the baby names and not giving in to my MIL's demands?
+So now, I'm left wondering: Am I the asshole for standing my ground on the baby names and not giving in to my MIL's demands?

 So AITA?